-Dr. Kim Elliott is a physician who specializes in general internal medicine.
-Dr. Elliott's average rating from her patients is 3.5 stars out of 5.
-She accepts Blue Cross/Blue Shield, Blue Cross Blue Shield Bronze, Blue Cross Blue Shield HMO, and more.
-She studied medicine at Baylor College of Medicine.
+Dr. Kim Elliott is a general internist in Kingwood, TX.
+She is a graduate of Baylor College of Medicine.
+On average, patients gave Dr. Elliott a rating of 3.5 stars out of 5.
+She is in-network for Blue Cross/Blue Shield, Blue Cross Blue Shield Bronze, Blue Cross Blue Shield HMO, and more.

-Dr. Thong Do works as a general internist and pediatrician in Humble, TX.
-Dr. Do's patients gave him an average rating of 3.0 out of 5 stars.
-He accepts Blue Cross Blue Shield Bronze, Blue Cross Blue Shield HMO, Blue Cross Blue Shield Gold, and more.
-He attended medical school at the University of Texas Medical School at Houston.
+Dr. Thong Do works as a family practitioner, general internist, and pediatrician in Humble, TX.
+He has a 3.0 out of 5 star average patient rating.
+Dr. Do accepts Blue Cross Blue Shield Bronze, Blue Cross Blue Shield HMO, Blue Cross Blue Shield Gold, and more.
+He studied medicine at the University of Texas Medical School at Houston.

 Conditions / Treatments

 Medicare Patient Ethnicity

 Years Since Graduation

 A specialist in general internal medicine is often referred to as an “internist.”
 While internal medicine physicians also provide comprehensive care, they should not be confused with general practitioners or family medicine practitioners, both of which may provide pregnancy care, deliver babies, and treat children.
 An internal medicine doctor specializes only in the health care of adults.

 With internal medicine, there is never an illness too big or too small.
 These physicians have exceptionally broad-based training, and they can care for patients in any condition -- from healthy to dealing with serious medical issues.
 Because their scope is so wide, internal medicine physicians can provide an excellent picture of overall health.